 Plan your school visit

 We would be delighted to welcome your students to The Museum of English Rural Life.
-To start planning your visit please read the following guidelines (recently reviewed as a result of Covid 19).
+We hope the following guidelines will be helpful when planning your visit.

 Information for taught sessions